One of the most popular alternatives to roses out there is the Gardenia.

 Ideally, the plant will have full morning sun and afternoon shade when grown in hotter climates.

 In cooler climates, a well-mulched ‘Frostproof’ will enjoy full sun all day long.
+A more upright habit and more tolerant of direct sun exposure than other gardenias, with flower buds that resist late spring frosts without damage.

-The main draw of ‘Frostproof’ is its slightly higher frost tolerance, allowing it to be planted in USDA hardiness zones 7 to 10, whereas normal cape jasmine has a range of zones 8 to 11.
+In most growing zones, the main draw of ‘Frostproof’ is its slightly higher frost tolerance, allowing it to be planted in USDA hardiness zones 7 to 10, whereas normal cape jasmine has a range of zones 8 to 11.

 When grown in containers, this plant may be grown in even colder zones and brought in as the temperature drops.